Li Na (daughter of Mao Zedong): Later life

 On 9 September 1976, after years of ill health, Mao Zedong suffered a series of heart attacks and died at the age of 82.
 After his death, Jiang Qing was arrested and sent to the Qincheng Prison, where she was detained for five years.
 In the same year, after the end of Cultural Revolution, Li Na's political position was abolished.
 She was once laid off and was assigned to the Security Bureau dormitory by the Central Office.

 During the 1980s, the trial of Jiang Qing and other members of Gang of Four began and the trials were televised nationwide.
 During this time, Li Na visited her mother once every two weeks.
 By 1983, Jiang Qing's death sentence was commuted to life imprisonment.
 In 1986, Li Na was assigned to work in the Secretariat of the General Office of the CCP Central Committee, and retired after the 1990s.
 On 14 May 1991, Jiang Qing committed suicide at the age of 77, by hanging herself in a bathroom of her hospital in Beijing, while on a medical parole.

 Since 2003, she has been a member of the Chinese People's Political Consultative Conference.

 On 9 September 2006, on the 30th anniversary of Mao Zedong's death, she visited the Mausoleum of Mao Zedong along with many of Mao Zedong's staff and descendants to participate in the commemoration.
 When Li Na finally left the memorial hall, she held the staff tightly and said with tears in her eyes, "Thank you for taking care of my dad for 30 years".

-On 21 May 2013, Li Na participated in the opening ceremony of the large-scale theme exhibition "Mao Zedong and China's Two Bombs, One Satellite", to commemorate the 120th anniversary of Mao Zedong's birth and the opening ceremony of the Hainan First Exhibition of "Hundred Generals and Famous Letters Praising Mao Zedong ", which was held at the Hainan Provincial Museum.
+On 21 May 2013, Li Na participated in the opening ceremony of the large-scale theme exhibition "Mao Zedong and China's Two Bombs, One Satellite", to commemorate the 120th anniversary of Mao Zedong's birth and the opening ceremony of the Hainan First Exhibition of "Hundred Generals and Famous Letters Praising Mao Zedong", which was held at the Hainan Provincial Museum.

 On 31 October 2013, to commemorate the 120th anniversary of Mao Zedong's birth, a bronze tripod "Mao Gong Bao Ding" was unveiled in Beijing, along with a donation ceremony and symposium which was held.
 It was attended by Li Na and her husband.

 On 20 May 2015, Li Na visited Northern Shaanxi, the birthplace of the Chinese Communist Revolution, to attend the ceremony honoring her father.
 The ceremony was also attended by many of those who fought and worked alongside Mao Zedong during the revolution.

+In 2023, following the 2023 China floods, she donated ¥10000 to the people affected by the floods in Hebei Province.